Missy Traversi

-Melissa Anne Traversi (born 27 January 1983) is an American basketball coach and former player.
-She was head coach of the Army Black Knights women's basketball team from 2021–2025.
+Melissa Anne Traversi (born January 27, 1983) is an American basketball coach and former player.
+She is currently the head coach of the Merrimack Warriors women's basketball team.
+From 2021 to 2025, she was head coach of the Army Black Knights.

 Early life and playing career

 Traversi grew up in Attleboro, Massachusetts.

 She played basketball, swimming, and tennis at Bishop Feehan High School, graduating in 2001.

 Coaching career

 On March 29, 2021, Traversi was named the eighth women's basketball coach in United States Military Academy history.

 After a 25-8 season which included a 14-4 second place finish in the Patriot League, it was announced on May 6, 2025 that Traversi would not be returning as the Black Knights' coach for the 25-26 season.